BigBirden/BigBirden/README.md

 ## Hi there 👋

+It's me!
+BigBirden (aka Artyom)!
+Nice to meet you here :)

+- 🔭 I’m currently working on my career of programmer.
+I want making games!
+- 🌱 I’m currently learning C++ and OOP!
+- ⚡ Fun fact: Not so funny but i love kitties c:

 <!--
 **BigBirden/BigBirden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.